Lessons Will Be Learned: Transforming Safeguarding in Education - by Martin Baker and Mike Glanville

 The critical role of the safeguarding lead in education and the support that they need is a key focus of the book.
 Targeted towards safeguarding practioners, senior leaders, governors and trust board members, the book gets to the very crux of the critical issues of governance, leadership and management in safeguarding.
 It also addresses the importance of multi-agency working and information sharing and the vital need to be proactive rather than reactive.
 The book provides real insights and examples from safeguarding leads on the front line.
 It highlights how you can achieve outstanding safeguarding and child protection in your education setting, using a revolutionary new strategic framework that really works.
 This book is essential reading for anyone passionate about improving outcomes for young people.

 Presenting a new, unique 8-point strategic model for safeguarding in education

-This book shows how to transform your organization with a strategic framework for achieving outstanding safeguarding.
-It sets out an 8-point approach that will enable you to spot problems before they arise, deal with them more effectively when they do, and build a network of support both within and outside your organization, so that you can protect both your children and your staff and let them both get on with the real work of education.
+This book shows how to transform your organisation with a strategic framework for achieving outstanding safeguarding.
+It sets out an 8-point approach that will enable you to spot problems before they arise, deal with them more effectively when they do, and build a network of support both within and outside your organisation, so that you can protect both your children and your staff and let them both get on with the real work of education.